 While most of the services provided by Facebook aim at generating revenue, many of them are used to generate data.
-This data range from user account information to his behavior over internet and his phone.
-This strategy has helped Facebook in suppressing most of its competitors till now.
+This data range from user account information to his behaviour over the internet and his phone.
+This strategy has helped Facebook in suppressing most of its competitors until now.

-Some of the services provided by Facebook –
+Some of the services included in the Facebook business model are –

-World’s most favourite social media network, Facebook lets you to connect to your friends, family and others at every platform.
+World’s most favourite social media network, Facebook lets you connect with your friends, family and others.
 It also launched its less data consumption version, Facebook Lite, in 2015.
 This is the biggest revenue generating source of the parent company.

-Facebook separated chat from its interface and launched Messenger as a mobile messaging app with which user can send private messages and stickers, chat with groups, and make free calls, even to people in other countries.
+Facebook.com separated chat from its interface and launched Messenger as a mobile messaging app with which users can send private messages and stickers, chat with groups, and make free calls, even to people in other countries.

-Facebook has also integrated payments in messenger for users residing in United States.
+Facebook has also integrated payments in messenger for users residing in the United States.

 The second most loved social media network after Facebook.
-It is an image sharing network which lets you to share moments with everyone you’re connected to.
-Unlike Facebook, Instagram has a follower network which lets you share your photos to your followers.
+It is an image sharing network which lets you share moments with everyone you’re connected to.
+Unlike Facebook, Instagram has a follower network which lets you share your photos with your followers.

 Instagram stories have been introduced by Facebook to get an edge in its competition with Snapchat.

-MSQRD is a mobile application which provide users with visual filters and face swipe technology which can be used while taking pictures.
+MSQRD is a mobile application which provides users with visual filters and face swipe technology which can be used while taking pictures.

 Business Strategy of Facebook

-Facebook earns through its users and increasing the user-base is the top most priority of the brand.
+Facebook users help the company earn money and increasing the user-base is, hence, the topmost priority of the brand.
 But this is just the phase one of the strategy.
 Facebook as a social media platform is a big black hole of big data and has always made use of this data to generate revenue from its targeted advertisements.
-Ever since it started hitting a user saturation in its core market like USA, UK, and Canada, Facebook spread its feathers to the rest of the world.
+Ever since it started hitting a user saturation in its core markets like USA, UK, and Canada, Facebook spread its feathers to the rest of the world.
 But there were limitations like no access to smartphones, good internet, and some of the areas weren’t even connected to the internet.
-Hence, to overcome this limitation, Facebook launched the phase one of its plan.
+Hence, to overcome this limitation, Facebook launched phase one of its plan.

 Access to Facebook

-Half of the world’s population doesn’t have an access to the internet.
+Half of the world’s population doesn’t have access to the internet.